Trends in Medical Engineering 1

 |90 h||30 h||3 CP|

 In addition to a lecturer's presentation, the topics will be treated and discussed on the basis of current scientific literature.
 In this interactive course, students learn how to deal with scientific literature by identifying the most important contents of scientific publications and presenting them to the group.
 This is intended to introduce the students to the newest research results and discuss them with the lecturers.

-The module is complementary to the module "Trends in Medical Technology 2", in which other organ systems are covered.
-Both modules are independent of each other.
+The module is complementary to the module "Trends in Medical Engineering 2".
+The two modules are independent of each other.

 - Basic knowledge and interdisciplinary understanding of the diverse medical technology topics presented

 - Understanding and evaluation of scientific publications from different areas of medical technology

 - Extraction of essential information from a publication

 - Preparation of a scientific presentation on the state of the art on the topic, considering the contents of the papers